 The main current threat to the Karakorum petroglyphs is the building of the Diamer-Basha dam in the near future, which will flood several valleys that contain large numbers of as yet unrecorded/unstudied ancient rock art, and that will likewise force the relocation of many local villagers.
 In addition, vandalism and destruction of especially ancient Buddhist rock art continue to occur frequently due to lack of available education, prevailing superstitions, and/or looting and the illegal market for ancient materials.

 Damaged/looted rock art in situ.

 Abdul Ghani Khan at the Karakorum.

 Our Karakorum heritage project will therefore focus not only on the emergency documentation of the threatened rock art, but will set up a local collaborative educational program that will directly involve the local communities in the role of guardians of the region’s heritage.
 This program is already in development in collaboration with local governments in the Gilgit-Baltistan region.

-- Regular updates about the project will be posted here from November 2020 onwards.
+- Regular updates about the project will be posted on this website.

 - The Prince Claus Fund will publish more details about the project near its completion in 2021.
 To read more about the program, visit Prince Claus Cultural Emergency Program.

 - Click here to access our recent Open Access academic publication about Karakorum rock art at Oxford University (Van Aerde & Mohns & Khan 2020).